There are several common problems that your child may experience while tube feeding.

-To prevent fullness and bloating refer to your child’s tube feeding plan to ensure the type of formula, volume and rate of delivery is correct.
+To prevent fullness and bloating refer to your child’s tube feeding plan to check the type of formula, volume and rate of delivery is correct.

-Nausea / vomiting may be caused by feeds given too quickly, the stomach being too full, lying flat during or after feeding, a build-up of gas in the stomach, constipation or illness.
+Nausea and vomiting may be caused by feeds given too quickly, the stomach being too full, lying flat during or after feeding, a build-up of gas in the stomach, constipation or illness.

 - Stop the feed and allow the child to rest.

-- Position the child in a sitting position in a chair / wheelchair so that his/ her head is elevated.
+- Sit your child in a chair / wheelchair so that his/ her head is elevated.